Sonar-LaunchPad/Unstoppable-Wallet-Website/src/components/Privacy/privacy.md

 # Privacy Policy

-Thank you for visiting Unstoppable Money [https://unstoppable.money/](https://unstoppable.money/).
+Thank you for visiting StarBase Money [https://StarBase.money/](https://StarBase.money/).

 This website neither collects any data about its users nor employs any third-party analytics or data collecting services.